Due to a renewed outbreak of the virus in Birmingham, Sandwell and Solihul, the government has increased social contact restrictions.

 Higher Risk Groups

 Some people are at higher risk of catching the virus than others and some are also extremely vulnerable.
-Click here to see if you fall into either of these categories.
+Click here to see if you fall into either of these two categories.

 NB: If you fall into the extremely vulnerable group, but have not received a letter from the government with shielding advice, please call us on 0121 429 1572 and let us know, so that we can make sure you receive your letter.